 a) Choosing Your Zip File Password

 Before we can encrypt the file, we need to choose a password.
 This is a crucial step in the process – don’t wimp out here and go with your name, “password”, or “12345678”.
 Just make it easy: go to this online password generator and have it create a killer password for you.
+(For funsies, you could also try my fantasy-themed diceware passphrase generator.)
 You can tweak the settings on this page if you want to make it a little easier for the recipient to enter, but make sure it’s at least 12 characters long.
+I would go with 15-20.

 b-Win) Creating Your Zip File on Windows (7-Zip)